Global Fund Prospective Country Evaluations in Cambodia, Myanmar and Sudan

 Year one implementation of the PCEs has focused on setting up structures in countries.
 These structures include: creating technical advisory committees to help guide the PCEs; developing mini ToCs and related tools to evaluate key questions and themes; undertaking a process evaluation of the funding request and grant-making processes, looking across all three diseases; and initiating work under the impact workstream.

 The project is funded by the Global Fund and implemented by EHG in collaboration with a variety of partners: Itad and University of California, San Fransisco (UCSF), as well as country evaluation partners from Cambodia, (Angkor Research and Consulting), Myanmar (Myanmar Knowledge Management Foundation - MKMF) and Sudan (Blue Nile Institute for Communicable Disease – BNNICD).
-IHME/Path and JHU were also commissioned by the Global Fund to undertake the PCE in Mozambique, Bolivia, DRC, Senegal and Uganda.
+IHME/Path and JHU were also commissioned by the Global Fund to undertake the PCE in Mozambique, Guatemala, DRC, Senegal and Uganda.